HL7/davinci-crd/input/pagecontent/hooks.md

 }
 ```

 The `appContext` in the above example follows a pattern used for invoking a [Da Vinci Documentation Templates &amp; Rules (DTR)](http://hl7.org/fhir/us/davinci-dtr) SMART app.
-While the appContext can contain any information desired and coordinated between the designers of the CDS Hook service and the designers of the launched SMART App, Da Vinci DTR intends to support the use of 'common' SMART apps that can be used by multiple payers, such that the SMART apps can be interchangeable and the EHR might choose to launch a common app in place of the specific SMART app URL specified.
+While the appContext can contain any information desired and coordinated between the designers of the CDS Hook service and the designers of the launched SMART App, Da Vinci DTR intends to support the use of 'common' SMART apps that can be used by multiple payers, such that the SMART apps can be interchangeable and the CRD client might choose to launch a common app in place of the specific SMART app URL specified.

 To support this behavior, the appContext **SHOULD** include the following properties: